jub0bs/git-aliases/README.md

 # Jubobs's Git aliases

-A collection of UNIX shell scripts for defining useful Git aliases, with an emphasis on portability and stability (plumbing rather than porcelain commands are used wherever possible).
+A collection of UNIX shell scripts for defining useful Git aliases, with an emphasis on

+- portability (all scripts are tested in `dash`)
+- stability (Git plumbing commands are used wherever possible)

+## Aliases

 - `git isnewest`: is the current branch the most recent one?